Anjigadu/designpatterns/head_first/pattern_definition.md

 ### 8. Adapter Pattern

 > It converts the interface of a class into the interface that client expects.
 Adapter lets class to work together that couldn't otherwise due to incompatible interfaces.

+### 9. Facade Pattern

+> It provides an unified interface to set of interfaces in a subsystem.
+Facade defines a higher level interface that makes the subsystem easier to use.